bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers.md

 Alternative syntax: Use this as a binary operator: `~`  e.g. `ptr ~ -5`.
 I don't like this because it's very subtle and with some fonts could be confused with `-`.

+One reason to avoid using `<...>` is it's a pain to implement in the parser.
+Perhaps `$` or `#` as binary operators.
+The semantic rules for typing stay the same but it becomes easier to parse.

 ### Member Access on Values of Reference Type
 If a reference points to a structure then to access members of the structure you need to dereference the pointer first: `*ptr.field` or `(*ptr).field`.
 To dereference